 AUDIENCE

 This academic event aims to bring together PhD students, postdoctoral researchers, advanced Master’s students, and early-career scholars working in Computational Communication Research, Computational Social Science, digital sociology, political communication, network science, AI & Society, and related fields.
+The school will be conducted in English.

 Please note that the organizers do not cover travel expenses.
 However, we will assist participants in identifying suitable accommodation options near the University.

-• Prerequisites
+Prerequisites

 Participants must be fluent in English, which is the working language of the event.
-A basic understanding of quantitative social science research and working knowledge of Python programming are required.
+A basic understanding of quantitative social science research and working knowledge of R or Python programming are required.
 Additional coding prerequisites for specific sessions will be communicated in advance.

-• How to apply?
+How to apply?

 Detailed information about the application process, deadlines, and instructors will be announced soon.
 We look forward to welcoming a new cohort of researchers ready to rethink computational communication research in light of AI.